-This course covers financial and managerial accounting and reporting for federal, state, and local governments, and non-governmental non-profit organizations such as hospitals and universities.
+This course covers financial and managerial accounting and reporting for federal, state, and local governments and non-governmental non-profit organizations such as hospitals and universities.
 Accounting information systems concepts and auditing of these organizations are also included.
+Prerequisite(s): ACCT 3351 Intermediate Financial Accounting I or equivalent (C).